DiegoMecke/Master_DataAnalytics/README.md

 A short overview of the projects:

 ## Pytorch:
- - ### Active Learning Project: Reimplementation of an Active Learning paper.
+ - **Active Learning Project** : Reimplementation of an Active Learning paper.
- - ### Adversarial Attacks project: 1 year project with some of my fellow students about Adversarial Attacks across Representation Spaces.
+ - **Adversarial Attacks project** : 1 year project with some of my fellow students about Adversarial Attacks across Representation Spaces.

 ## Tensorflow:
- - ### Image Segmentation with U-Net: Image segmentation of pets using a U-Net architecture based model.
+ - **Image Segmentation with U-Net**: Image segmentation of pets using a U-Net architecture based model.
- - ### Model Performance Analysis: Analysis of the preformance a simple classification model on CIFAR10.
+ - **Model Performance Analysis** : Analysis of the preformance a simple classification model on CIFAR10.
- - ### Time Series classification and RNNs: Classification of multivariate time series of human movements using LSTM and GRU.
+ - **Time Series classification and RNNs** : Classification of multivariate time series of human movements using LSTM and GRU.
  - **Training Pipeline**: Simple introductory notebook on how to develop basic functionalities for Neural Networks instead of using the default ones.